iterative/dvc.org/content/docs/command-reference/exp/apply.md

 ## Description

-Restores a given `experiment` (name or hash are accepted, see `dvc exp run` for details) into the workspace.
-This means changing all files (code, data,
-<abbr>parameters</abbr>, <abbr>metrics</abbr>, etc.) needed to reflect the
-experiment conditions and results in the workspace.
+Restores an `experiment` into the workspace as long as no more Git commits have been made after the experiment was run (`HEAD` hasn't moved).
+The `experiment` can be referenced by name or hash (see `dvc exp run` for details).

-This command is typically used after finding a target `experiment` with `dvc exp show` or `dvc exp diff`, and before committing it to Git (making it [persistent](/doc/user-guide/experiment-management#persistent-experiments)).
+This is typically used after choosing a target `experiment` with `dvc exp show` or `dvc exp diff`, and before committing it to Git (making it [persistent](/doc/user-guide/experiment-management#persistent-experiments)).

+`dvc exp apply` changes any files (code, data, <abbr>parameters</abbr>,
+<abbr>metrics</abbr>, etc.) needed to reflect the experiment conditions and
+results in the workspace.

+⚠️ Current changes to the workspace are preserved except if they conflict with the experiment in question, in which case they are overwritten (unless `--no-force` is used).

-Note that the history of [checkpoints](/doc/command-reference/exp/run#checkpoints) found in the `experiment` are **not** preserved when applying and committing it.
+Note that the history of [checkpoints](/doc/command-reference/exp/run#checkpoints) found in the `experiment` is **not** preserved when applying and committing it.

-⚠️ This command will fail if the current Git commit (`HEAD`) has changed from the time the experiment in question was run.

 ## Options